maecapozzi/blog/content/blog/generate-package/index.md

 2. It's too difficult to get started
 3. The organization is prioritizing short-term wins over long-term wins, and PMS / engineering managers are not supporting developers' efforts to contribute

-As an individual contributor, you might not be able to solve problems #1 and #3, but by making it easier to contribute to your library, you can reduce the friction of contributing.
-It can make your teammates more likely to at least dip their toe into contributing, and reduce the likelihood that they'll give up because the barrier to entry is too high.
+As an individual contributor, you might not be able to solve problems #1 and #3, but you can make it easier to contribute to your library by providing developers with tools to get up and running more quickly.
+By simplifying the process, you're also positively impacting problems #1 and #3 indirectly.

-As a maintainer of the library, you can improve their developer experience but providing them with tools to get up and running more quickly.
-Start looking for tasks that people repeat often.

-One task is package creation.
-Every single person needs to create a new package when they're adding a component to your library.
+An example is package creation.
+Every single person who adds a component to your library needs to create a new package.

-Imagine that you're using TypeScript.
-To create a new package, a contributor needs to set up their `package.json`, `tsconfig.json`, and a `README.md` that matches the conventions you have in your project.
-Not only is this something that you can easily automate, configuring a new TypeScript package (if you're unfamiliar with TypeScript), can take a while and be discouraging for new contributors.
+When using TypeScript, a contributor needs to set up a `package.json`, `tsconfig.json`, and a `README.md` that matches the conventions you have in your project.
+This can be time-consuming, depending on how familiar the contributor is with the library.
+It's also something that you can automate in an afternoon.
+It's a high-value, low-effort win.

 You should start by creating an example package that can serve as a guide for people new to the repo.
 It'll probably have a `package.json` with some commonly used scripts, and a `tsconfig.json` file with common defaults set.